-Exciting opportunities are available for Family Medicine Physicians and Physician Specialists in the Prince Albert Parkland Health Region.
+Exciting opportunities are available for Family Medicine Physicians and Physician Specialists.
 Find out more information on the available positions here.

 Saskatchewan College of Physicians and Surgeons

 Physicians interested in practicing in Saskatchewan - your first step to registration information.

 If you are successful in securing a physician position, you will need to apply and be approved for privileges prior to accessing any of the Region’s programs and facilities (including diagnostic services).
 You can contact the Medical Administrative Coordinator for more information on the credentials process.

 Criminal Record Check

 The Saskatchewan Health Authority requires new practitioner staff members (physicians, residents, dentists and chiropractors) to complete and return a valid police criminal record check with the vulnerable sector search (dated within the last 90 days) along with the relevant APPHR practitioner staff application form prior to being offered a position

 Please note: Applicants are responsible for the costs of the criminal record check